Interview Patrick Kasingsing (Philippine Pavilion)

 Indeed.
 I understand that the bamboo-based design solution for this estuary is shaped to address the specific conditions of its target community.
 How was it ‘repackaged’ as a pavilion for the biennale and how was it done in a manner that its crux for existence is still understood and not lost?

 Ar.
 Lyle La Madrid: I think repackaged is not the term.
-From GSS 2018-2019 and to this pavilion, it is more of a developmental process that we’ve gone through.
+From GSS 2018-2019 and to the Philippine Pavilion, it is more of a developmental process that we’ve gone through.
 In the first GSS, the product was literally a conceptual net over the estero to prevent people from throwing stuff in it.
 It was very conceptual because we cannot build that.
 We tried to make it into a public space and played around with other concepts.
 But then, in actual architectural form, we realized that it cannot be done.
 The design itself was not possible.

 In GSS 2019, with a different set of students and a different theme, we tried to create a more realistic solution.
 We still played around with the concept of waste and public space.
 We grouped the students from various universities into five or six teams and we tried to create concepts based on their different ideas and philosophies.
 That’s how we came up with a solution where it’s a public space and it’s bamboo.
 The idea revolves around the context of laro, kain, and tambay.
 But, with that two-week workshop, we only had limited time.
 In terms of construction, we were limited with regards to the amount of bamboo that we have, the number of resources that we have, and also the amount of skill, because it’s mostly students and the community who helped us out.
 So, that structure is based on those contexts.
 In putting the bamboo poles together, we depended on lashing.
 There was little use of power tools, and the structure did not require skilled workers.